 Rodney Stevens is currently head of the Geology group at the Earth Sciences Department at University of Gothenburg, Sweden.
 He is specialized in environmental geology, and he has lead national and European projects dealing with this applied focus.
 Most projects are combining research with teaching and outreach aspects, consistent with the general character of environmental sciences.

-Sybille van den Hove is Director of Median, Barcelona.
-Her desire to contribute to a societal transformation towards sustainability orients her research interests which include sustainability governance; decision-making and policy formation under conditions of complexity; science-policy interfaces; integration of natural and social sciences research; environmental research strategies; and environmental strategies of corporations.
-She chairs the Scientific Committee of the European Environment Agency.
+Sybille van den Hove is Executive Director of Bridging for Sustainability (Belgium).
+Her desire to contribute to a societal transformation towards sustainability orients her praxis and research interests.
+These include sustainability governance; decision-making and policy formation under conditions of complexity; science-policy interfaces; integration of natural and social sciences research; environmental research strategies; and sustainability transformation of businesses.

 Renyi Zhang is a University Distinguished Professor of Atmospheric Sciences, the Harold J. Haynes Chair in Geosciences, a Professor of Chemistry, and Director of the Center for Atmospheric Chemistry and the Environment at Texas A&M University.
 His research interests include atmospheric chemistry and physics, particularly the impacts of global air pollution on human health, ecosystems, and climate.

 Chair in Climate Impacts at the University of Exeter and Head of Climate Impacts in the Met Office Hadley Centre.
 His research interests include climate modeling and it’s impact of climate change in ecosystems and the interactions with other impacts of climate change such as water resources.
 Richard was a lead author on the Fourth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) in Working Group 1 (The Physical Science Basis), and IPCC 5th Assessment Report in Working Group 2 (Impacts, Adaptation and Vulnerability)